mohamed-abdelmohsen/Book_library_management_system/README.md

 ## Installation
 To install the Book Management System, follow these steps:
 1. Clone the repository.
-2. Open a new terminal and Install project requirments  using `pip install requirements.txt`.
+2. Open a new terminal and Install project requirments  using `pip install -r requirements.txt`.
 3. Configure the database settings in `settings.py`.
 4. Run the system using `python manage.py runserver`.